kaihendry/dabase.com/content/blog/aws-secrets-store.md

       "port": 3306
     }

+**Secrets manager has an automatic history** that not many people realise!

+    aws secretsmanager get-secret-value --secret-id secrets-for-func --version-stage AWSPREVIOUS

+If you mistakenly put a secret in the **wrong Secret name**, it's painful to fix!!

-Secrets Manager secrets can be generated upon created (in Cloudformation), hence not visible even for the creator.
+Secrets Manager has features that set it apart from parameter store, like the ability for secrets can be generated upon created (in Cloudformation), hence not visible even for the creator.
 These random strings are typically used for setting up <abbr title="Amazon Relational Database Service">RDS</abbr>.

 Despite Secrets Manager being great with RDS, you probably should be using an [RDS IAM Role](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAM.html) (if your DB supports it) to access your database nonetheless!